r10r-org/doctester/doctester-core/src/site/markdown/index.md

 By default the resulting html is generated into src/target/site/doctester/

-There is an integration test that uses all of doctester.
+There is an integration test that uses all of DocTester.
 Check out for a more comprehensive example:

 https://github.com/doctester/doctester/blob/master/doctester-integration-test/src/test/java/controllers/ApiControllerDocTest.java